Solid Waste Facilities, Sites and Operations

 - Resources: Resources related to composting of use to local enforcement agencies.

-The current regulatory review as part of Strategic Directive 8.3, includes an in depth look at appropriate contamination levels in green material, food waste permits, agricultural composting, odors and other concerns at compostable materials processing operations.
-CalRecycle staff continues to work on the following areas:
+Staff implemented a regulatory review as part of Strategic Directive 8.3, which included an in-depth look at appropriate contamination levels in green material, food waste permits, agricultural composting, odors and other concerns at compostable materials processing operations.
+CalRecycle staff developed white papers on the following topics:

 - Alternative Daily Cover